isomerpages/govtech-corp/media/technews/_posts/2017-01-04-post-The new team sport of Data Science.md

 of Residential College 4 at NUS, were also keynote speakers.</p>
 <p>As expected, Data was all the rage at the Summit.</p>
 <p>Mr Chan spoke about the use of data science in the public sector in Singapore,
-and also shared with the crowd a real-life, <a href="https://www.tech.gov.sg/technews/digitalgov/2016/12/rogue-train-a-big-data-story" rel="noopener noreferrer nofollow" target="_blank">data-driven solution to the recent Circle Line disruptions</a>.</p>
+and also shared with the crowd a real-life, data-driven solution to the recent Circle Line disruptions.</p>
 <p>Professor Lakshminarayanan, on the other hand, introduced the work that
 Residential College 4 is doing on systems thinking and design, and its relevance to the data science community.</p>